 Pros

-- Responsive acceleration and climbing performance
+- Stiff and responsive, good acceleration and climbing performance

 Cons